jython/book/chapter19.rst

 code interacting with relatively slow network, disk, database, and other I/O resources did not unduly slow things down.
-Exploiting parallelism was typically only seen in such domains as scientific computing with apps running on supercomputers.
+Exploiting parallelism was typically only seen in such domains as scientific computing with the apps running on supercomputers.

 But there are new factors at work now.
 The semiconductor industry continues to work feverishly to uphold Moore's Law of exponential